 6. Hill's Science Diet Adult 7+ Chicken & Brown Rice Dry Dog Food (Value Size)

-- Good for bulk buying
+- Great value for bulk buyers

 - Trusted brand